craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Arthurian (language)]] and [[Primordial (language)#Aurin]]
 - [[Golopak (language)]] and [[Primordial (language)#Aquin]]

-In addition, when you take fire, cold,
+In addition, when you take fire, cold, or lightning damage you may spend and roll one of your hit die and gain the result as temporary hit points.

 ## Guildmember